What are SATs? Everything you need to know

 SATs: a small acronym that can strike fear into parents, children and teachers alike!
 This, coupled with periods of disrupted learning over the last few years, can make it tricky to know exactly what’s involved and how to prepare for them.

-That’s why we’ve created the ultimate SATs guide to let you know what they are, when they’ll be taking place and how you can best support your child.
-Why not take a look below?
+We’ve created the ultimate SATs guide to let you know what they are, when they’ll be taking place and how you can best support your child.
+Take a look below.

 What are SATs?